EXPENSES

 - The outstanding transactions will be charged to the Department (debit Account 8345 Miscellaneous and credit Account 3111 Cash Due Rice.)

 - The transaction amount will be imputed as taxable income to the employee.
+If payment is received in the same calendar year, this imputed income will be reversed.

 - The employee’s PCard will be suspended until reimbursement is received.